Autism What to Know and What Comes Next

 However, his pediatrician told me it was normal and that he would probably catch up.
 He gave me a speech therapy referral- and we went to speech twice a week from 18 months on.

-He would bite his shirt or knock on his head when he was overstimulated.
+He would bite his shirt or knock his head when he was overstimulated.
 While sometimes unfocused and unaware of his strength, he has never been violent or unkind.
 He’s always been a gleeful, expressive, and loving boy.
 Society seems to portray autistic boys as savage and apathetic, but I will never understand why.

 There was a specific incident that made me realize that he was different from other children.
 It still stands out in my mind.
 He was a few months shy of his third birthday.
 After nap time, I heard him quietly playing in his room.
 I walked into his room to scoop him up from wipe the sleep away from his eyes.

 When I entered, I stood in shock.
 My son carefully lined up every single toy that he owned in a perfect line across the floor of his room.
-We’re not talking about a couple of blocks, or some action heroes lined up to battle.
+We’re not talking about a couple of blocks or some action heroes lined up to battle.
 Every toy that my son owned stood shoulder to shoulder in a precise 15-foot line across his room.

 I’ll never forget the look of pride on his face, but I burst into tears, because at that moment, I knew.